ipfs/helia/packages/verified-fetch/README.md

 Not all data types supported by `DAG-CBOR` can be successfully turned into JSON and back.

-When a decoded block can be round-tripped to JSON, the `Content-Type` will be set to `application/json`.
-In this case the `.json()` method on the `Response` object can be used to obtain an object representation of the response.
+When a decoded block can be round-tripped to JSON, the response body will be a JSON string and the `Content-Type` header will be set to `application/json`.
+In this case the `.json()` method on the `Response` object can be used to obtain an object representation of the response and the `.arrayBuffer()` method will return the JSON string as a byte array - note that this will not be parsable by the `@ipld/dag-cbor` module.

-When it cannot, the `Content-Type` will be `application/octet-stream` - in this case the `@ipld/dag-json` module must be used to deserialize the return value from `.arrayBuffer()`.
+When it cannot, the `Content-Type` will be `application/octet-stream` - in this case the `@ipld/dag-json` module must be used to deserialize the return value from `.arrayBuffer()` and the `.json()` method cannot be used since the response body will be unparsed `CBOR` bytes.

 ##### Detecting JSON-safe DAG-CBOR